Joint Majorization-Minimization for Nonnegative CP and Tucker Decompositions under $\beta$-Divergences: Unfolding-Free Updates: Introduction

 \item \textbf{Implementation and benchmarking.} We describe practical dense/sparse contraction routines and an experimental protocol.
 Our experiments show that, while per-iteration progress is comparable, \emph{joint majorization} can substantially reduce wall-clock time by coupling cached reference tensors with contraction-only updates (notably for CP across the tested $\beta$ values). \end{itemize}

 \paragraph{Paper organization.} Section~\ref{sec:related_work} reviews related work and positions our contribution.
-Section~\ref{sec:preliminaries} introduces notation, the $\beta$-divergence objective, the CP and Tucker models, and recalls the majorization--minimization (MM) principle used throughout the paper.
+Section~\ref{sec:preliminaries} introduces notation, the $\beta$-divergence objective, the CP and Tucker models, and recalls the majorization-minimization (MM) principle used throughout the paper.
 Section~\ref{sec:block_mm} derives classical \emph{block} MM multiplicative updates written in a \emph{contraction-only} form, i.e., without explicit unfoldings.
 The proof details for these block majorizers and updates are provided in Appendix~\ref{app:proof_block_mm}.
 Section~\ref{sec:jmm_multilinear} presents our main contribution: a \emph{joint} majorizer built at a reference point and decreased by inexpensive inner block updates, again using only tensor contractions.
-Additional derivations and the blockwise-separable minimization arguments for the joint majorizer are given in Appendix~\ref{app:proof_joint_mm} (and Appendix~\ref{app:jmm_scalar} for the scalar/blockwise minimization details).
+It also contains a KL-based convergence analysis for J-CoMM with one inner sweep per outer iteration, under a set of standard regularity assumptions.
+Additional derivations and the blockwise-separable minimization arguments for the joint majorizer are given in Appendix~\ref{app:proof_joint_mm} (and Section~\ref{app:jmm_scalar} for the scalar/blockwise minimization details).
 Section~\ref{sec:algorithms} describes the resulting algorithms and discusses practical implementations of all required contractions; explicit einsum recipes are collected in Appendix~\ref{app:einsum}.
 For Tucker, fully indexed expressions of the quantities used in both block-MM and joint-MM are gathered in Appendix~\ref{app:tucker_explicit}.
 Section~\ref{sec:exp_protocol} reports numerical experiments on synthetic and real datasets.
 Finally, Section~\ref{sec:conclusion} concludes and outlines future directions.